gnolang/gno/README.md

 ## Status

-_Update Feb 13th, 2021: Implemented Logos UI framework._
+_Update Feb 14th, 2021: Implemented Logos UI framework, added Makefile._

 This is a still a work in a progress, though much of the structure of the interpreter and AST have taken place.
 Work is ongoing now to demonstrate the Realm concept before